 Residence I Giardini Dei Sensi – This is a budget friendly option with a stunning view of Positano.
 You can check out their site here.
 I loved waking up to the view everyday and there is also a pool and breakfast is included.

 Le Sirenuse – If you’re feeling boujee then Le Sirenuse is the place for you.
 You’ve probably seen this beautiful hotel plastered all over social media but it is gorgeous and you’re right in the heart of Positano.

 Capri – While it might be hard to drag yourself from Positano you can also check out Capri!
 There are ferries and speed boats that can take you to the little island!
 Spend a day on the island exploring the gorgeous sights.

-Rent a boat – Aaron and I were feeling pretty swanky in Positano so we rented a boat!
-We took the boat all the way to Capri!
-It was such an amazing experience I would highly recommend.
+Rent a boat – Aaron and I were feeling pretty swanky in Positano so we rented a boat.
+We took the boat all the way to Capri.
+It was such an amazing experience and I would highly recommend.
 For 4 hours (9am-1pm) it was 200 Euro.
 Prices start at 70 Euro per/ hour.
 You can try and find better deals or opt for the smaller wooden boat if you have no desire to go to Capri.

 Rent a Vespa – If you are of brave heart you can rent a Vespa and scoot around the coast!

 Path of Gods – This is a beautiful hiking trail that can’t be missed

 Beach life – Positano really is about hanging out, eating some gelato and having some drinks while taking in all the beauty.
 It is a little Italian paradise that has stollen my heart and that can be completely enjoyed by doing nothing!